mrpbennett/TIL/go/slices_package.md

 In the `if` statement you can see a `;` this is used to combine two conditions.
 Allowing for the statement to read as follows.
 IF the index of "Linda" does not equal `-1` then action the code inside the block.
 Pretty cool as this is different from Python which I am use to.

 Next there is `slices.Delete` this takes three arguments, the slice, the start index and the end index.
 This would work in the same manner as a slice would work in Python `[1:4]` for example.
-Therefore with the block above, I took the index of the string, for this example lets say it was 3 and I only wanted to delete that index, therefore the index would be 4.
+Therefore with the block above, I took the index of the string, for this example lets say it was 3 and I only wanted to delete that index, therefore the end index would be 4.

 This is why the arguments are `Delete(names, idx, idx+1)` which in turn would be `Delete(names, 3, 3+1)`